ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:4a0d3cf7b9
-## Looking for Confounders with Positive Correlations
+## Baseball Ad Campaign: Confounders with Positive Correlations?
 Let's look at the full season's attendance figures for our sample individual, as well as some other variables that might affect this individual’s baseball game attendance.
 As you'll see, their attendance does seem to be positively correlated with the ad campaign:

 | Month    |Attended|Ads Served|